Graduate Employees' Organization: Securing the right to form a union

-Deciding on the Bargaining Unit (BU)
+Deciding on the bargaining unit

 In early March 1999, a student referendum (sponsored by the Illinois Student Government) in support of graduate employees' right to union representation passed with 77% of the vote.
 At the end of March, 55 graduate employees and supporters (including clergy, union members, and student government leaders) held a 20-hour sit-in at the Board of Trustees office to draw public attention to the administration's policy of non-recognition.

 On June 30, 2000, the Illinois Court of Appeals, in a unanimous decision, overturned the IELRB's decision denying graduate employees the right to choose union recognition.
 Calling the Labor Board's decision "clearly erroneous" and based on an "overly simplistic interpretation" of Illinois educational labor law, the Court sent the case back to the Board for reconsideration.
 They must now allow "those individuals whose assistantships are not significantly connected to their status as students ... the same statutory right to organize as other educational employees."
 The IELRB approved preliminary guidelines for who would be allowed to vote in the union election.
 Graduate students employed as teachers, researchers, or assistants whose employment duties overlapped with their academic discipline were to be excluded.

 In early 2002, GEO staged a sit-in at the Swanlund Administration Building.
 Soon after, the Administration agreed to meet with the union.
 Provost Richard Herman, accompanied by Deputy University Legal Counsel Steve Veazie, agreed to a series of meetings with GEO representatives to decide on the composition of the bargaining unit.
 After nearly seven weeks of negotiations, the GEO and university officials were able to come to an agreement on the composition of the bargaining unit.